-Maximum investment, as a % of sub-fund net assets (except where noted) Category of securities In any one issuer In aggregate Other Exceptions A. Transferable securities and money market instruments issued or guaranteed by a sovereign nation, any EU public local authority, or any public international body to which one or more EU member states 35% A sub-fund may invest up to 100% of its assets in as few as six issues if it is investing in accordance with the principle of risk spreading and meets both of the following criteria: belongs it invests no more than 30% in any one issue the securities are issued by an EU member state, its local authorities or agencies, a member state of the OECD or of the G20, Singapore or by a public international body of which one or more EU member state belongs The exception described for row C applies to this row as well.
-B. Bonds issued by a credit institution whose registered office is in an EU member state and which is subject by law to special public supervision designed to protect bondholders.
-25% 35 80% in any issuer in whose bonds a sub-fund has invested more than 5% of assets.
-C. Any transferable securities and money market instruments other than those described in rows A and B above.
-10% 20% 20% in transferable securities and money market instruments within the same group.
-40% in aggregate in all issuers in which a sub-fund has invested more than 5% of its assets (does not include deposits and OTC derivative contracts with financial institutions subject to prudential supervision and securities referred to under rows A and B).
-For index-tracking sub-funds, the 10% increases to 20% in the case of a published, sufficiently diversified index that is adequate as a benchmark for its market and is recognised by the CSSF.
-This 20% increases to 35% (but for one issuer only) in exceptional circumstances, such as when the security is highly dominant in the regulated market in which it trades.
+Maximum in vestment t, as a % of sub-fund net assets (except who ere noted) Category of securities In any one issuer In aggregate Other Exceptions A. Transferable securities and money market instruments issued or guaranteed by a sovereign nation, any EU public local authority, or anypublic international body to which one or more EU member states belongs 35% A sub-fund may invest up to 100% of its assets in as few as six issues if it is investing in accordance with the principle of risk spreading and meets both of the following criteria: It invests no more than 30% inany one issue the securities are issued or guaranteed by an EU member state, its local authorities oragencies a member state of the OECD or of the G20, Singapore or by a public international body of which one or more EU member statebelongs The exception described for rowC applies to this row as well.
+B. Covered bond as defined under article 3, point 1 of Directive (EU) 2019/2162 of the European Parliament and of the Council of 27 November 2019 on the issue of covered bonds and covered bond public supervision and amending Directives 2009/65/EC and 2014/59/EU (hereafter "Directive (EU 2019/2162"), and for certain bonds issued before 8 July 2022 by a credit institutionwhose registered office is in an EU member state and which is subjectby law to special public supervision designed to protect bondholders.
+25% 35% 80% in any issuer in whose bondsa sub-fund has invested more than 5% of assets.
+C. Any transferable securities and money market instruments other than those described in rows A andB above.
+10% 20% 20% in transferable securities andmoney market instruments within the same group.
+40% in aggregate in all issuers in which a sub-fund has invested more than 5% of its assets (does not include deposits and OTC derivative contracts with financialinstitutions subject to prudentialsupervision and securities referred to under rows A and B).
+For index-tracking sub-funds, the 10% increases to 20% in the case of a published, sufficiently diversified index thatis adequate as a benchmark for its market and is recognised by the CSSF.
+This 20% increases to 35% (but for one issuer only) in exceptional circumstances, such as when the security is highly dominant in the regulatedmarket in which it trades.
 D. Deposits with credit institutions.
 20% E. OTC derivatives with a counterparty that is a credit institution as defined in row 8 above (first table in section).
-Max risk exposure 10% F. OTC derivatives with any other counterparty.
-Max risk exposure 5% G. Units of UCITS or UCIs as defined in rows 4 and 5 above (first table in section). the sub-fund policies, 10% or more UCI With a speci • 20% in any • 30% in agg other than cific statement in d's objective and d in aggregate in c TS or other UCIs. fic statement: y one UCITS or UCI gregate in all UCIs gregate in all UCIs considered as a separate UCITS or other UCI.
-Assets held by the UCITS or other UCIs do not count for purposes of complying with rows A - F of this
+Max risk exposure10% F. OTC derivatives with any other counterparty.
+Max risk exposure5% G. Units of UCITS or UCIs as defined in rows 4 and 5 above (first table in section). sub-fund's obje in aggregate in other UCIs.
+With a specific 20% in any o 30% in aggre other than b c statement in ti ective and policies oneor more UCI statement: one UCITS or UCI egate in all UCIS JCITS regate in all UCIT s, 10% TS or Target sub-funds of an umbrella structure whose assets and liabilities are segregated are considered as a separate UCITS orother UCI.
+Assets held by the UCITS or other UCIs do not count for purposes ofcomplying with rows A - F of this table.